dev1lbop/floswhistle-pandemic/README.md

-# Flo's Whistle
+# Flo's Whistle: Pandemic

 Flo's Whistle is a whistle blowing application for Nurses.
 It will allow them to easily report when staffing levels are low and pose a danger to patients.

+There is no systematic way for front line workers to report shortages of resources, and whistle blowers risk losing their jobs.
+Flo's Whistle: Pandemic allows anonymous reporting from app on phone for first responders, hospital workers (nurses physicians respiratory therapists), and nursing home staff.
+The dashboard will show untraceable location by displaying location in congressional district.

 Project Lead: Janet Michaelis